Stevenson Sylvester: Professional career

-2010 NFL Draft
+2010 NFL draft

 After a strong junior season, Stevenson Sylvester was projected to go in the second round of the 2010 draft.
-However, his draft stock dropped after his senior season statistics failed to achieve expectations, and he was selected by the Steelers in the fifth round of the 2010 NFL Draft.
+However, his draft stock dropped after his senior season statistics failed to meet expectations, and he was selected by the Steelers in the fifth round of the 2010 NFL Draft.

 Pittsburgh Steelers

 On August 25, 2013, he was cut by the Steelers.
 He was re-signed on October 9, 2013, when the Steelers released linebacker Kion Wilson.

 Buffalo Bills

 On July 16, 2014, he was signed by the Buffalo Bills.
 On August 20, 2014, Sylvester was placed on injured reserved for a torn patellar tendon in his knee, ending his season.